lanl/singularity-eos/doc/sphinx/src/using-eos.rst

   lambda[MeanIonizationState()] = Z;

 where ``MeanIonizationState`` is shorthand for index 2, since you defined that overload.
+Note that the ``operator[]`` must be marked ``const``.
 To more easily enable mixing and matching integer-based indexing with type-based indexing, the function

 .. code-block:: cpp